USS Towers: 1960s

 Following upkeep at Subic Bay, she planeguarded on "Yankee Station" for USS Constellation and returned to the I Corps operating zone for urgent gunfire support duties.
 She provided support for Operation Daring Endeavor launched to destroy enemy troop concentrations south of Da Nang.
 Commended for her part in this action, Towers remained on the scene from 17 to 30 November.
 She again provided anti-rocket support out of Da Nang from the 21st through the 25th.
 In addition, she provided gunfire for Korean marines: and the Army's 101st Airborne Division.

 Towers then sailed north to the Philippines for up keep at Subic Bay before proceeding to Singapore for rest and recreation.
 She arrived back on "Yankee Station" three days before Christmas, to assume the role of escort commander for USS Intrepid.
 After two days of this duty, however, the guided missile destroyer was back in the IV Corps operating area on night-harassment fire duties against the communist ground forces.

 New Year's Day 1969 found the ship still engaging the enemy in the IV Corps' zone, supporting Vietnamese ranger battalions.
 During this period, Towers 5-inch rifles wreaked havoc upon Viet Cong and North Vietnamese troop concentrations, bunkers, sampans, and footbridges.
 The ship then spent a few days at Hong Kong before she returned to the "gunline", once more at Da Nang.
 She supported the U.S. 3rd Marine Division, operating north and south of Da Nang, blasting enemy troops and structures, again in support of Korean marines and the 101st Airborne.
-During the latter period, she again stood duty at Da Nang, her guns ready to reply to communist rocket sites.

 Towers furnished gunfire support for South Vietnamese Army (ARVN) units in January 1969 and shelled shore targets for the 3rd Marine Division and the 101st Airborne Division, both north and south of Da Nang.
 From her anchorage inside Da Nang harbor, the guided missile destroyer fired frequent night harassment and counter-rocket site fire against communist positions in the surrounding countryside.
 Her damage assessments for this duty included destruction of targets such as troop concentrations, bunkers, footbridges, and supply-carrying sampans.